All Episodes

 Governor, welcome back.

-They would like to live in a country where one elected official would have the authority to just decide uh they're gonna be the judge, jury, and executioner that somebody who's not even been charged with insurrection is not only charged but declared guilty and kicked off the ballot.
+Those people that claim that this election in 2024 is all about the threat to democracy, they would like to live in a country where one elected official would have the authority to just decide they're going to be the judge, jury, and executioner that somebody who's not even been charged with insurrection is not only charged but declared guilty and kicked off the ballot.

 That's basically what they wanted to do in Colorado, Illinois, and Maine.

-That's not gonna stand.
+That's not going to stand.

-Uh I'm hopeful on the immunity issue also.
+I'm hopeful on the immunity issue also.

-We can get into that later, but what's your reaction to the court decision?
+But what's your reaction to the court decision?

 You know, I'm just so happy they took swift action and that they made the right decision and that they did it unanimously.